-Dealing with invoice disputes can be time-consuming, frustrating and worrying, especially when your business is depending on payment to keep moving forward.
+Dealing with invoice disputes can be time-consuming, frustrating and worrying, especially when your business desperately needs payment to pay your own invoices, staff and bills.

-When it comes to invoice disputes, the best thing to do is try to avoid them in the first place (and there are a few ways you can do this), but despite your best efforts you may still find yourself having to resolve a dispute from time to time.
+When it comes to handling invoice disputes, the best thing to do is try to avoid them in the first place (and there are a few ways you can do this), but despite your best efforts you may still find yourself having to resolve disputed invoices from time to time.

-In some cases, disputing the invoice could be a way for your client to avoid or delay paying, but for the most part there is a simple solution that will keep your client happy and get you paid.
+In some cases, disputing the invoice could be a way for your client to avoid or delay paying, but for the most part there is a simple solution that will keep your client happy and result in payment being made.

-When you do encounter an unexpected dispute, it can be hard to know the most appropriate response and what your rights are to insist on payment.
+When you do encounter an unexpected invoice dispute, however, it can be hard to know the most appropriate response and what your rights are to insist on payment.

-There are several best practice tips for solving disputes, but every situation is different, and knowing the relevant information to gather and options available can go a long way to getting things resolved.
+There are several best practice tips for resolving disputes, but every situation is different, and knowing the relevant information to gather and options available can go a long way to getting things resolved.

-Here are 5 of the most common disputes you might encounter and how to deal with them.
+Here are five of the most common invoice disputes you might encounter and how to deal with them.

-If a customer is claiming that the work you have provided for them is unsatisfactory, it’s important to ask for details.
-Is the work unfit for purpose, or does it simply differ from what the client had expected?
+If a customer is claiming that the work or goods you have provided is unsatisfactory, it’s important to ask for details.
+Is it not fit for purpose, or does it simply differ from what the client had expected?
 It can be particularly tricky where the customer refuses to pay for a bespoke order.

 If the customer has claimed the work is unfit for purpose, ask for evidence that supports this and, if necessary, the chance to rectify it.

-If the work you did was satisfactory, but the client didn’t get the desired results from the project, reference your contract.
+If the work you did was satisfactory but the client didn’t get the desired results, reference your contract.
 Chances are you aren’t responsible for delivering results, but simply the service, and you have the right to be paid for that work.

 If the first you hear of a client being unhappy with your work is when you begin chasing payment, you may be suspicious about their motives.